tripledio/tripledio.github.io/_posts/2016-08-25-The-anemic-domain-model.md

 title: The anemic domain model
 header-img: "img/anemicDomainModel.jpg"
 tags: DDD, Software development
-excerpt: In this blog post i will discuss the anemic domain model pattern in the context of an object oriented language.
-I'll explain what the anemic domain model is, what it isn't, how i view it.
-I'll make use of a code example written in java and tested with cucumber.
+excerpt: A discussion about the anemic domain model pattern in the context of an object oriented language.
 ---

 # The anemic domain model